🔍 Search

 The Levels Team

-More than a meal, brunch is an event.
+Brunch is an event.
 Like a mini-holiday, it offers a chance to gather with friends and unwind over a nourishing meal.
-Brunch also promises the best of breakfast and lunch—a delightful blend of sweet and savory dishes.
-Unfortunately, those dishes often come packed with sugar and lack the nutrients you need to start your day and week on a metabolically-healthy note.
+Brunch also promises the best of breakfast and lunch---a delightful blend of sweet and savory food.
+Unfortunately, popular brunch dishes--coffee cake, cinnamon rolls, croissants, waffles, mimosas, cinnamon rolls--often come packed with sugar and lack the nutrients you need to start your day and week on a metabolically healthy note.

-In Levels’s dataset of member food logs, “pancakes” are linked to an average glucose rise of 40 mg/dL—a significant blood sugar spike.
-And while eggs contain protein and micronutrients, they often come with toast, potatoes, or other carb-dense foods that can cause a late-afternoon energy crash.
-Indeed, even seemingly “healthy” breakfast options can lead to afternoon hunger and energy problems.
+In Levels's dataset of member food logs, "pancakes" are linked to an average glucose rise of 40 mg/dL--a significant blood sugar spike.
+And while eggs contain protein and micronutrients, they often come with toast, hash browns or another form of potato, bagels, or other carb-dense foods that can cause a late-afternoon energy crash.
+Indeed, even seemingly "healthy" breakfast options, like granola or avocado toast, can lead to afternoon hunger and energy problems.
 Members are often shocked to learn that oatmeal, for example, causes a large rise in their glucose levels, followed by a dramatic drop and feelings of sluggishness.

-In this vein, Casey shares a recipe that is rich in micronutrients and, she says, great for entertaining.
+In this vein, Casey shares easy brunch recipes that are rich in micronutrients and, she says, great for entertaining.

-This recipe also includes a delicious side salad and reimagines pancakes with some healthy swaps: Casey uses a blend of almond and coconut flour in place of all-purpose flour and tops her pancakes with a berry compote instead of syrup.
+This brunch spread also includes a delicious side salad (not fruit salad) and reimagines pancakes with some healthy swaps: Casey uses a blend of almond and coconut flour in place of all-purpose flour and tops her pancakes with a berry compote instead of syrup.

-Follow along as Casey makes brunch in the video above, or scroll down for the full recipe.
+Follow along as Casey makes her brunch in the video above, or see below for the full recipe.

 Ingredients